odomfavour/weather-wiz/README.md

 # WeatherWiz

 This is a Vue3/Vuex application that displays weather information for a user's selected location.
-The application utilizes Vue.js, Weather API, routes for searching and viewing weather by location, and Vuex for keeping track of saved cities.
+The application utilizes Vue.js, Weather API (Openweather api), routes for searching and viewing weather by location, and Vuex for keeping track of saved cities.
 The user can search for a location by entering the city and state, and the application will display the current weather information for that location.
 The user can also save a location to their list of saved cities, and the list will persist even after the user closes the application

 ## Installation